- Commercial Team Leader

 - Acting for an asset-finance company in an action involving bailment and agency issues arising out of the repossession of coaches

-- Acting for and against various factors in relation to claims that their “administration charge” payable upon a termination event under their agreements constitute a penalty
+- Acting for and against various factors in relation to claims that their administration charge payable upon a termination event constituted a penalty

 - Acting for the Sheriff of Greater London and a trade financier in relation to three interpleader claims concerning assets seized by the Sheriff

 - Drafting all the finance documents for a trade finance company (including trade finance, factoring, and inter-factor factoring agreements)